03 March - 04 May 2021

 Describe the ethical issues raised by your project or corresponding.
 You must also describe how you plan to address ethical dilemmas that may arise.
 Please justify why the research should be carried out against the background of the ethical issues you have identified.
 How do your research questions and expected results measure up in relation to the ethical issues?
 Please also state whether the research involves any handling of personal data, or experiments on animals or human subjects.
 If no ethical issues are raised, please justify this.

-The research plan shall consist of a brief but complete description of the research task and also the joint budget.
-The focus of the research plan shall be forward-looking, and it shall cover a maximum of 17 page-numbered A4 pages in Arial, font size 11, single line spacing, including references and any images.
+The research plan shall be forward-looking and consist of a brief but complete description of the research task.
+It shall cover a maximum of 17 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including references and any images.

 Please note that the German applicant/international project leader must submit an identical joint research plan to the BMBF/PT DESY system External link, opens in new window..

 - Preliminary and previous results: Describe briefly your own previous research and pilot studies within the research area that make it probable that the project will be feasible.
-State also if no preliminary results exist.
+If no preliminary results exist, please state this.

 - Theory and method: Describe the underlying theory and the methods to be applied in order to reach the project goal.